magmacomputing/tempo/README.md

 *~~~
 # options:
-		Tempo can take up-to two arguments
+		Tempo() will take up-to two arguments

-		The first is always the 'date-time' to use when creating a Tempo.
+		The first is the 'date-time' to use when creating a Tempo.
 		It can supplied as a string, number, Date, null, undefined, another Tempo, or a Temporal Date/Time object.
 		Null and Undefined tell Tempo to use the current date-time